-The CARE (Campus Assessment, Response and Evaluation) Team is comprised of campus responders that include the Dean of Students, Public Safety, Counseling Services and Director of Housing.
+The CARE (Campus Assessment, Response and Evaluation) Team is comprised of campus responders that include the Dean of Students, Public Safety, Counseling Services, a teaching-Faculty member and Director of Housing.
 They meet regularly and on demand to discuss behavioral incidents and concerns occurring on campus, discuss, plan, and implement intervention strategies regarding students who are at risk of harming themselves or others.

 Members come to the team with experience in managing health, behavior and safety aspects of the Campus experience and may therefore spot trends and set up early intervention services as they evaluate behaviors from a variety of campus perspectives.
 The Team shall facilitate interventions; suggest referrals to appropriate offices, or request mental health assessments.

 The team provides an early intervention resource for SUNY Broome’s faculty, staff, and students to consult on student behaviors of: distressing, disruptive or threatening behaviors of concern.

 There are 4 categories of behavior which may require attention by the CARE Team.

 - Self-injurious behavior/suicidal ideation or attempt.

 - Erratic behavior (including online activities) that can disrupt the mission and/or normal proceedings of college students, faculty, staff, or others.

 - Behavior that is not understood but is concerning or disturbing to others.